paritytech/polkadot/roadmap/implementers-guide/src/node/utility/availability-store.md

 - For the finalized block and any earlier block (if any) update pruning records of `PoV`s and chunks to keep them for respective periods after finality.

-### Note any new candidates backed in the block by `hash`
+### Note any backed, included and timedout candidates in the block by `hash`.

 - Create a `(sender, receiver)` pair.
-- Dispatch a [`RuntimeApiMessage`][RAM]`::Request(hash, RuntimeApiRequest::AvailabilityCores(sender)` and listen on the receiver for a response.
+- Dispatch a [`RuntimeApiMessage`][RAM]`::Request(hash, RuntimeApiRequest::CandidateEvents(sender)` and listen on the receiver for a response.
-- For every occupied core returned on the previous step
+- For every event in the response:`CandidateEvent::CandidateIncluded`.
-  * Create a `(sender, receiver)` pair.
-  * Dispatch a [`RuntimeApiMessage`][RAM]`::Request(hash, RuntimeApiRequest::CandidatePendingAvailability(para_id, sender)`.
-  * Wait on the `receiver` for the receipt of the candidate, check if the candidate is a new one and if it is add it to the set of new candidates backed in the block `hash`.
+  * For every `CandidateEvent::CandidateBacked` do nothing
-  * For every newly-backed candidate update pruning records of any blocks that the node stored previously.
+  * For every `CandidateEvent::CandidateIncluded` update pruning records of any blocks that the node stored previously.

-### Note any newly-included candidates backed in the block

-- > TODO: figure out how to do this using the existing API
-- Update records tracking which parablocks were included in which relay-chain blocks.
+  * For every `CandidateEvent::CandidateTimedOut` use pruning records to prune the data; delete the info from records.

 ## Schema